 McLean Hospital 115 Mill Street Belmont, MA 02478

-Roger D. Weiss, MD, chief of McLean Hospital’s Division of Alcohol and Drug Abuse, has been selected as the 2012 recipient of the Hazelden Foundation’s Dan Anderson Research Award.
+Roger D. Weiss, MD, chief of McLean Hospital’s Substance Use Disorders Division, has been selected as the 2012 recipient of the Hazelden Foundation’s Dan Anderson Research Award.
 Sponsored by the Butler Center for Research at Hazelden, the Dan Anderson Research Award recognizes a single published article by a researcher who has advanced the scientific knowledge of addiction recovery.

 Weiss was nominated for his work on the study “Adjunctive Counseling During Brief and Extended Buprenorphine-Naloxone Treatment for Prescription Opioid Dependence,” published in the December 2011 issue of Archives of General Psychiatry (PMID: 22065255).